 The Executive Committee, which is comprised of Messrs.
 Gladstone (Chairman), Brubaker and Parker, has the authority to exercise all powers of our Board of Directors except for actions that must be taken by a majority of independent directors or the full Board of Directors under applicable rules and regulations.
-The Executive Committee did not meet during the last fiscal year.
+The Executive Committee met one time during the last fiscal year.